unfiltered/unfiltered/docs/07/d.markdown

 ```scala
 Http(8080).plan(Temperature).run()
 ```

+Now you can get the current temperature for almost anywhere; just type in a place name or postal code and Google will probably figure it out.

 When you are done checking the temperature of exciting places around the world, don't forget to shutdown the handler's Dispatch executor.